Access4all/adg/pages/examples/sensible-aria-usage/presentation/README.md

 ## Background

 As we know from [Semantics and their importance for accessibility](/knowledge/semantics), HTML elements all have their inherent role.
-If for some reason you need to remove this role from an element, you can do this by setting `role="presentation"`.
+If for some reason you need to remove this role from an element, you can do this by setting `role="presentation"` (it should be treated like a `<div>` then).

+Notice: we know that `role="presentation"` does not work in Internet Explorer.
+Still we want to talk about it here, as it you may stumble over it during your work as a developer, and it is good for you to know about it.

 ## Intended use